red5pro/streaming-html5/README.md

 # Red5 Pro HTML5 Streaming Testbed
 This repository contains a simple project with a number of examples that can be used for testing and reference for the Red5 Pro HTML SDK.

+> These examples are also shipped with the [Red5 Pro Server](https://account.red5pro.com/download) and can be found in the webapp `webrtcexamples`.

 ##Requirements

 You will need a functional, running Red5 Pro server web- (or locally-) accessible for the client browser (mobile & desktop) to connect to.